Smoke Gets in Your Eyes: The Platters version

 "Smoke Gets in Your Eyes" was recorded in 1958 by the Platters for their album Remember When?
 The group's version became a number 1 hit in the U.S. on the Billboard Hot 100 music chart, and was their highest hit on that chart.
 In 1959 it peaked at number 3 on the Rhythm and Blues chart.
 The song spent 20 weeks on the UK charts, peaking at number 1 for one week on March 20 of that same year.
+In Canada it was number 1 for 3 weeks.
 Buck Ram, the producer, said that Harbach praised them "for reviving his song with taste."
 The widow of composer Jerome Kern disliked the recording so much, she began legal action to prevent its distribution.
 However, after she was informed that the record was a huge seller and she was going to receive large royalties from its sales, she dropped her lawsuit.

 In 2019, the song by The Platters was inducted into the Grammy Hall of Fame.